 Arm Lift Surgeon Dr. Barry L. Eppley

 Dr. Barry L. Eppley is an experienced Indianapolis plastic surgeon who has helped numerous armlift patients reduce the amount of skin and stubborn fat deposits in the upper arm area.
-Please read the information below and visit the arm lift results page to see the outcomes of several of his patients from Indianapolis and throughout Indiana.
+Please read the information below and visit the arm lift results page to see the outcomes of several of his patients.

 Unhappiness with the appearance of one’s upper arms is a reflection of how much skin and fat exists on the back of the arm.
 When the hanging of the back of the upper arm is not considerable, then too much fat may be the primary problem which can be addressed by liposuction.
-Different types of liposuction are available (e.g., Smartlipo, Power-Assisted Liposuction, Hydrasolve) but, despite many marketing claims, no form of liposuction has been proven to produce superior tightening effects over others.
+Different types of liposuction are available (Power-Assisted Liposuction is my current prference) but, despite many marketing claims, no form of liposuction has been proven to produce superior tightening effects over others.
 While many women think that liposuction will solve their upper arm concerns, they usually give too much credit to the limited skin tightening that liposuction can do.
 More often than not, excess skin as well as fat is the problem and both must be addressed through armlift surgery if considerable reduction in the circumference of the upper arm is to be achieved.

 WILL EXERCISE TONE MY SAGGING ARMS?